bitex-la/pochette/README.md

 This backend is probably the slowest one but also the one that's more convenient for testing and managing small wallets.

+This backend is not usable for testnet transactions, all queries will be done to the main network.

 You can create a blockchain.info backend like this

       >>> Pochette::Backends::BlockchainInfo.new